Edmund Grimani Hornby

-Sir Edmund Grimani Hornby (29 May 1825 – 17 November 1896) was a leading Jewish-Italian British judge, with family interests in diamond-rich Antwerp.
+Sir Edmund Grimani Hornby (29 May 1825 – 17 November 1896) was a leading Italian British judge, with family interests in diamond-rich Antwerp.
 He was the founder and Chief Judge of both the British Supreme Consular Court at Constantinople and British Supreme Court for China and Japan.

 (Hornby had a nephew, Edmund Hornby Grimani, who also had a career in China with the Chinese Maritime Customs.
 The two should not be confused).

 Early life

 Hornby was born in London on 29 May 1825, to Thomas and Francesca Hornby.
 His father was from Yorkshire and his mother was the daughter of William Grimani of the Grimani family of Venice.

 He was called to the bar of Middle Temple in 1848 and practiced briefly in London.
 In 1853, he was appointed a commissioner of Mixed British and American Commission settling outstanding individual claims between Britain and the USA.
 Following this, he was appointed as a commissioner of the Turkish Loan lent by Britain to Turkey during the Crimean War with Russia.